 If your dentures are uncomfortable, come into Irresistible Smiles.
 Irritation, sores, and, sometimes infection are warning signs that they have become too loose.

 If traditional dentures aren’t right for you, consider the other options.
 Here at Irresistible Smiles, we also offer dental implants, veneers, and bridges.

-If you need a tooth replacement, schedule an appointment by calling (619) 656-6785 in Chula Vista or (760) 798-1768 in San Marcos.
+If you need a tooth replacement, schedule an appointment by calling (619) 656-6785 in Chula Vista or San Diego.
 For a quick and easy way to reach Dr. Safarian, schedule an appointment online.